 - “A stop lamp shall be capable of being seen and distinguished from a distance of 100 feet to the rear both during normal sunlight and at nighttime and a signal lamp or lamps indicating intention to turn shall be capable of being seen and distinguished during daytime and nighttime from a distance of 100 feet both to the front and rear.
 When a vehicle is equipped with a stop lamp or other signal lamps, the lamp or lamps shall at all times be maintained in good working condition.”

-What happens if snow falls off my car while I’m driving?
+What if snow falls off my vehicle while I’m driving?

-We’ve all seen it happen while traveling down the highway: a sheet of snow and/or ice suddenly falls from the roof of a nearby vehicle, sometimes hitting or nearly missing your vehicle or someone else’s.
+We’ve all seen it happen while traveling down the highway: a sheet of snow and/or ice suddenly falls from the roof of a nearby vehicle, sometimes hitting or nearly missing your vehicle or someone else’s car.
 When this happens with semi-trucks or other large vehicles, it can be especially dangerous.

 Under MCL 257.677a(2)-(4), it is illegal for snow, ice or slush to fall into either the roadway or the shoulder in such a way that a motorist’s vision is impaired.
 The statute says a person shall not: